Dorval station (Via Rail)

 North of the station building, trains call at two standard-level side platforms connected by an underground passageway.

 Dorval station is located directly east of the Dorval commuter rail station operated by Exo.
 Although the stations do not share any platforms, they and the Dorval STM bus terminus are within walking distance of one another.

 A shuttle bus, known as "Air Connect", links Dorval station to Montréal–Pierre Elliott Trudeau International Airport and is free of charge to Via Rail passengers.
 The bus departs every 45–60 minutes from the station and takes around five minutes of travel time to reach the airport departures level.

+Future

 A technical study has been conducted by Transport Canada on how to integrate the inter-city rail, regional rail, and bus services at the various Dorval stations into a new Dorval Intermodal Hub with improved access to the airport.
+A new station serving Via and Exo on the site of the current Exo station is expected to begin construction in 2027.

 Station services

 The station is staffed and offers ticket sales, wifi (in the station and business lounge), washrooms and a seating area.
 It is also wheelchair-accessible and has a wheelchair lift for boarding trains.

 A Via Rail business lounge is located in the northwest corner of the station, adjacent to the tracks.
 Access is restricted to business class travellers.